sathish19120/maven-web-app/README.md

 Install Docker with sonarqube
 -----------------------------------------------------
-Docker run –itd –name sonar –p 9000:9000 sonarqube
+Docker run –itd -–name sonar –p 9000:9000 sonarqube

  Open a web browser and go to http://<your-server-ip>:9000